Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Setting and Assumptions

 \end{assumption}

-The last assumption reflects the variability of the local operators compared to their mean and can often be found in the literature on local and decentralized methods, where it is called $D$-heterogeneity. \begin{assumption}[$D$-heterogeneity.]
-The values of the local operator have bounded variablility, i.e. for all $z$
+Our last assumption reflects the variability of the local operators compared to their mean and is usually called $D$-heterogeneity.
+This assumption is widely used in the analysis of local-steps (and not only) algorithms for minimization problems \cite{khaled2020tighter,woodworth2020minibatch,gorbunov2021local, pmlr-v32-shamir14, arjevani2015communication,agafonov2021accelerated, hendrikx2020statistically,daneshmand2021newton,dvurechensky2022hyperfast}.
+Moreover, \cite{deng2021local,hou2021efficient} use this assumption for the analysis of centralized local-steps methods for SPPs.
+The authors of \cite{liu2019decentralized} assume $D = 0$ for the decentralized training of GANs.
+Even in this case algorithms' analysis can be challenging. \begin{assumption}[$D$-heterogeneity] The values of the local operator have bounded variablility, i.e., for all $z$,

 \end{assumption}